-Abstract: There is a widespread saying that TBLT (Task-based Language Teaching) does not agree with Chinese local context.
+There is a widespread saying that TBLT (Task-based Language Teaching) does not agree with Chinese local context.
 This paper argues that this perception is mainly due to different interpretations of TBLT.
 There have been different versions of TBLT (Skehan, 2011) and it is proposed that EFL teachers in China review different approaches and adopt the third generation tasks (Ribé & Vidal, 1993).The first and second generation tasks aim primarily to develop students’ communicative ability.
 With regard to the third generation tasks, they fulfill wider educational goals and are closely linked to students’ immediate life environments and experience.
 These multi-goal tasks are believed more appropriate for achieving the goal of whole-person development for students with thinking skills and character strengths through English education.
 This paper will provide some samples on how tasks are designed and what effects they might have on school students.

 Deborah J. Short

-TESOL International Association, Arlington, Virginia, USA
+TESOL International Association, Arlington, Virginia, US

 The 6 Principles®: The Foundation for English Language Teaching in China